Looking for activities to do in iSimangaliso Wetland Park?

 Further north, in Kosi Bay, this area of iSimangaliso is a popular fishing and snorkelling spot.

-Both areas have wildlife nature reserves nearby that are home to the big five as well as other iconic African wildlife.
+Both areas have wildlife nature reserves nearby, which are home to the Big Five and other iconic African wildlife.

-So, whether you love the ocean and wildlife or are keen for a safari to spot the big five, the iSimangaliso wetlands have plenty of things to see and do to keep you busy.
+So, whether you love the ocean and wildlife or are keen on a safari to spot the Big Five, the iSimangaliso wetlands have plenty of things to see and do to keep you busy.

 1. Explore St Lucia Estuary and Beach